All Episodes

 I mean frank anti-Semitism.

-And they're sitting there wondering why these guys so openly anti-Semitic.
+And they're sitting there wondering why these guys are so openly anti-Semitic.

 Why?

-And Anderson Cooper in the previous bite talking to Mahmoud Ahmadinejad, fascinating.
+And Anderson Cooper in the previous bite talking to Mahmoud Ahmadinejad, fascinated.

 It's deeply offensive to so many people that you say the Holocaust never happened.